 At the same time I’m very keen on discovering one’s passion, talent and strengths and finding a job that gives space for these seeds to grow.
-I think this is the ultimate way to feel complete and happy in your working life.
 This is why you’ll see many work-related articles.

 When I came across the Japanese term Ikigai, I loved it.
 It’s so simple and embraces everything.
 A reason for being is what gives us hold in our day-to-day and drives us to do what we feel we’re meant to do.

 The aim of this blog is to inspire you.

 To question your (and my) way of thinking.

 And to start your journey of finding your own personal Ikigai.

 The articles on this blog express my personal opinion and not the ultimate truth.

 I appreciate feedback of all kind!
 Please let me know your thoughts, comments, ideas on form or content.

 Thanks for for being here.